moody/Dejunk/README.md

 - Automate the process of selling junk items at a merchant
 - Destroy junk items with the press of a button
-- Customize a list of junk items to always sell or destroy (Inclusions)
+- Customize lists of junk items to always sell or destroy (Inclusions)
-- Customize a list of junk items to never sell or destroy (Exclusions)
+- Customize lists of junk items to never sell or destroy (Exclusions)
 - Set up keybindings or use chat commands for most operations

 ## Chat Commands